slavrd/tfev4-aws-install/terraform/README.md

 * `network` - network resources needed for the PTFEv4 installation.
 A VPC, S3 access point for it and private and public subnets.
 Details on what the module does are in its [readme](./network/README.md).

 * `key-pair` - can create a key pair for the PTFE EC2 instance.
 Can also be disabled in case an externally created key pair should be used.
 Details on what the module does are in its [readme](./key-pair/README.md).

+* `ec2-instance` - (not used) provisions an EC2 instance with PTFEv4 installed.
+Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
+Details on what the module does are in its [readme](./ec-instance/README.md).

 ## Usage